Optimise viewing for

-Stingray: This study aims to determine the recommended dose level, safety and effectiveness of a new drug (called SR-8541A) in people with advanced or metastatic solid cancers.Phase 1, Dose Escalation, Safety, Tolerability, and Pharmacokinetic Study of SR-8541A (ENPP1 Inhibitor) Administered Orally as Monotherapy in Subjects With Advanced/Metastatic Solid Tumors
+Stingray: Determining the recommended dose level, safety and effectiveness of a drug called SR-8541A in people with advanced or metastatic solid cancers.Phase 1, Dose Escalation, Safety, Tolerability, and Pharmacokinetic Study of SR-8541A (ENPP1 Inhibitor) Administered Orally as Monotherapy in Subjects With Advanced/Metastatic Solid Tumors

 Multi-Cancer Multi-Cancer